tianhuil/simple-trpc/README.md

 3. The client deserializes the result returned from the server as javascript objects.

 ## Frequently Asked Questions
-#### How do you handle authorization?
+#### How do you handle authentication?
-Simply pass the authorization parameter (e.g. JWT) as one of the parameters to the handler and return an error if a user is not authorized.
+Simply pass the authentication token (e.g. JWT) as one of the parameters to the handler and return an error if a user is not authorized.